derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 An API key is required for Terraform to authenticate to OCI in order to create compute instances for your Kubernetes master and worker nodes.

-- Open a terminal window and run each of the following commands, one at a time, pressing **Enter** between each one.
+- Open a terminal window (by right clicking on the desktop and and selecting Open Terminal) and run each of the following commands, one at a time, pressing **Enter** between each one.
 These commands will create a new directory called `.oci`, generate a new PEM private key, generate the corresponding public key, and copy the public key to the clipboard.
 For more information on this process, including the alternate commands to protect your key file with a passphrase, see the [official documentation](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#two).

   ```bash